What causes the virus to reactive is usually unknown, but sometimes reactivation occurs when a disorder or drug weakens the immune system.

 Rarely, doctors take a sample from the blisters to be analyzed or do a skin biopsy to confirm the diagnosis.

 Preventing chickenpox Prevention Chickenpox is a highly contagious viral infection with the varicella-zoster virus that causes a characteristic itchy rash, consisting of small, raised, blistered, or crusted spots.
-Chickenpox... read more by vaccinating children and adults who do not have immunity with the varicella vaccine Varicella Vaccine The varicella vaccine helps protect against chickenpox (varicella), a very contagious infection caused by the varicella-zoster virus.
-It causes an itchy rash that looks like small blisters with... read more is recommended.
+Chickenpox... read more by vaccinating children and adults who do not have immunity with the varicella vaccine Varicella Vaccine read more is recommended.

-There are two shingles vaccines Herpes Zoster Vaccine There are two herpes zoster vaccines.
-The newer herpes zoster vaccine is preferred over the older herpes zoster vaccine because it provides better and longer-lasting protection.
-The newer vaccine... read more : a newer recombinant vaccine and an older, weakened live-virus vaccine.
-Recombinant vaccines contain only pieces of a virus.
+There are two shingles vaccines Herpes Zoster Vaccine read more : a newer recombinant vaccine and an older, weakened live-virus vaccine.
+The older, live-virus vaccine is no longer available in the United States, but remains available in many other nations.
+The newer recombinant vaccine contains only pieces of a virus.
 The recombinant vaccine is preferred and is recommended for healthy people aged 50 or over, regardless of whether they recall having had chickenpox or shingles and regardless of whether they have been vaccinated with the older shingles vaccine.

 The recombinant herpes zoster vaccine is given in two doses, injected into a muscle.
 The doses are given 2 to 6 months apart and at least 2 months after the older (weakened live-virus) vaccine for people who have had that vaccine.